Lagarosiphon

 Alert

-Native to southern Africa, lagarosiphon is a submersed aquatic plant that invades water bodies, out-competes native water plants, and can affect native fish and waterbirds.
+Native to southern Africa, lagarosiphon is a submersed aquatic plant that invades water bodies, outcompetes native water plants, and can affect native fish and waterbirds.
+It is a prohibited invasive plant under the Biosecurity Act 2014.

 Lagarosiphon has naturalised in New Zealand and parts of Europe, but Australia currently has no known detections.
 The main threat here is release from aquariums into dams and creeks.
-Responsibility lies with hobbyists, aquatic plant nurseries and pet shop suppliers not to introduce lagarosiphon into Queensland.
+Hobbyists, aquatic plant nurseries and pet shop suppliers must ensure they do not introduce lagarosiphon into Queensland.

 Scientific name